-For up to 4 participants (more people wouldn’t fit) the price includes the possibility of staying in an apartment owned by the guide.
+For up to 4 participants (more people wouldn’t fit).
 Also available overnight stay in a B&B with special rates.
 All climbing gear is included in the price.
 It’s preferred to work with preformed groups but if you are alone contact us anyway, we will do our best to find you a climbing mate.

 COURSE of 3 half days (morning or afternoon) with dates at your choice.

 Corde doppie nel vuoto dal diedro Stenico della Rupe Secca, Arco.

 - Use of the correct gear on the way